 Bill did well saving for retirement.
 When he reached retirement age in 1996, he had accumulated one million dollars in total retirement assets.

-Jill is three years younger than her brother Bill, and she followed Bill’s footsteps when it came to her investment strategies.
+Jill is three years younger than her brother Bill, and she followed in Bill’s footsteps regarding her investment strategies.
 She also amassed one million in total retirement assets by following the broad market index fund and withdrew 4%.

 The only difference, Jill retired in 1999, three years later than her brother.